Introduction

 Why it works: Consistency builds trust.
 Over time, your partner learns that these conversations are safe, respectful, and productive.

-Coach tip: Use Humor to Lighten the Mood
+Use Humor to Lighten the Mood

 Laughter can ease tension and make awkward moments feel playful instead of stressful.
 A light joke or smile shows your partner that sex talk doesn’t have to feel so serious—it can be fun and connecting.